MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeAssignmentSubmissionResource.md

 ## DESCRIPTION
 Add a educationSubmissionResource to a submission resource list.
-Only the student assigned to the submission can perform this operation.
+Only teachers and students can perform this operation.
 The operation will not succeed if the **allowStudentsToAddResources** flag is not set to `true`.
 To create a new file-based resource, upload the file to the resources folder associated with the submission.
 If the file doesn't exist or is not in that folder, the POST request will fail.